Plovdiv - Things to Do in Plovdiv in July

 Avoid These Mistakes

-Trying to hoof it between sights at noon is a rookie move—32°C climbs will drain you before the first photo.
-A room near the train station saves a few leva, but that extra 10-minute walk to the old town in July heat stretches into half an hour of sweat.
-Check the opera calendar before you click 'purchase' on flights; the summer festival is gone months in advance, and an empty seat in the ancient theatre is a painful miss.
+Trying to hoof it between sights at noon is a rookie move, 32°C climbs will drain you before the first photo.
+A room near the train station saves a few leva.
+But that extra 10-minute walk to the old town in July heat stretches into half an hour of sweat.
+Check the opera calendar before you click 'purchase' on flights.
+The summer festival is gone months in advance, and an empty seat in the ancient theatre is a painful miss.

-Explore Activities in Plovdiv
+Explore More Activities in Plovdiv